dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * `UseRouting` adds route matching to the middleware pipeline.
 This middleware looks at the set of endpoints defined in the app, and selects the best match based on the request.
 * `UseEndpoints` adds endpoint execution to the middleware pipeline.
 It runs the delegate associated with the selected endpoint.

-The preceding example includes a single *Route to Code* endpoint using the [MapGet](xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions.MapGet*) method:
+The preceding example includes a single route to code endpoint using the [MapGet](xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions.MapGet*) method:

 * When an HTTP `GET` request is sent to the root URL `/`, the request delegate shown executes, and `Hello World!` is written to the HTTP response.
 By default, the root URL `/` is `http://localhost:5000/`.
 * If the request is not a `GET` or if the URL is anything else, no route matches and an HTTP 404 is returned.

-The `MapGet` method is used to define an *endpoint*, that is, something that can be:
+The `MapGet` method is used to define an **endpoint**, that is, something that can be:

 * Selected, by matching the URL and HTTP method.
 * Executed, by running the delegate.